openknowledgecenter/fermentology/enhance process.md

   * more goes here

 - If there is a data viz to create, check with Micah to see if DVS can work on it.
+- If you need to create an infographic, check with Kelsey to make one or make one with [Canva](https://www.canva.com/).
 - embed media using [Storiiies](https://storiiies.cogapp.com/), [KnightLabs tools](https://knightlab.northwestern.edu/projects/), or directly in PubPub.

 COMMENTARY
 ---
 - Using PubPub's features (footnotes, discussion/annotations) add a new layer of commentary to the text.
 This is where we can pull in other scholarly public resources, natgeo, NYT, Discovery channel, wikimedia/pedia/data, etc. etc. (this may take approx. an hour)
 - Always link back to the speakers research (papers, website) when possible

+REVIEW
+---
+- When text, media inclusion/enhancement, and commentary are all at a finalized point, share the pub with Kelsey and Micah to review.
+- Click "Request Publication: create a Release Review"
 ---